Manuel-GG-89/serverless-cqrs-es-core/README.md

-So.. why Graphq and not an http api with webhooks?
+So.. why Graphq and not an http api with webhooks or callbacks?
   - Easy implementation of a sub-pub communication model.
   - Default asynchronous communication
   - Websockets under the hood, which provides more security, speed, and reduces the number of connections and redundant requests.
   - If webhooks were to handle asynchronous communication, the client (server client) would need to repeatedly query the webhook until a result is obtained (redundancy, resource wastage) and would also need to consider the configuration of parameters such as the frequency for querying the webhooks and the corresponding timeouts.
+  - And callbacks.... well, callback hell?
+I dont even know...
   - ...So far, this is the best option I’ve found to achieve that result, but there might be better ones.
 So, before implementing the communication interfaces, I’ll need to research again, I think.